brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v11.md

 with $\hat g$ the gravity-base metric pulled back plus the fiber parts.
 Varying $g$ on the base integrates matter over both fibers of each base point, so $T_+$ is the *structure of the action*, not an added rule. **Laws II and III have no action.** The constants are $G$, $\Lambda = 1/\ell^2$, the function $\mu(\rho)$, and $m_{\rm unit}$.

-$\mathcal{L}_B$ is written for the self-dual 2-form with the standard caveat that a chiral form admits no simple covariant Lagrangian; Law IV is imposed as a field equation, which is sufficient here since Law IV is not varied against the metric (§VIII.7).
+$\mathcal{L}_B$ cannot be written in simple covariant form: the naive $-\tfrac12\int H\wedge\star H$ vanishes identically on self-dual configurations (§VIII.2).
+Law IV is therefore imposed as a *field equation*, which is sufficient here since it is not varied against the metric.
+The known covariant alternatives — Pasti–Sorokin–Tonin, Henneaux–Teitelboim, doubled formalisms — are recorded in §VIII.2 and not adopted.

 ## II.3 Covariance, and what Law II does prefer [D/O]